-The DSM-IV lists several tendencies.
-To be diagnosed with ASPD, a person must have at least three of these symptoms:
+The DSM-V lists several tendencies.
+To be diagnosed with ASPD, a person must meet these criteria:

 These basics of sociopathy can help you figure out if someone you know has ASPD.
 Remember, they don’t need to have all these traits, and some traits might be hidden by a high-functioning sociopath’s frequent lies.

-For clinical diagnosis, most psychologists will go by the newer DSM-5 criteria.
+For clinical diagnosis, most psychologists will go by the DSM-5-TR criteria.
 To meet those, sociopaths must show impairments in self (like egocentrism or an inability to set goals or act within regular societal standards) AND impairments in interpersonal functioning.